Current members

 Supervisors: James Cranch and Sarah Whitehouse

-I'm studying multiplicative structure of generalised Tate cohomology
+I'm interested in multiplicative structures of generalised Tate cohomology and cohomology of diagram algebras.

 Brad Ashley